1 Minute in the Metaverse 🌐 Metaverse as a Collective Enterprise

 In terms of content, we will be shifting to a new mode tool: we wouldn’t be having this user data problem with the big companies.

 Each person will have a digital identity in the future, which we’ll use to access multiple data points, that we can choose to share or not with a certain institution or platform.

-If I want to exchange data with more practical, faster recommendation, and utility, I can choose that path.
+If I want to exchange data with more practical, faster recommendations, and utility, I can choose that path.
 Or maybe I prefer to stay anonymous in the virtual world.
-Choice will matter more in the business models of the future.
+The choice will matter more in the business models of the future.